Lacock Abbey: Architecture

 The east front looks more medieval than the other sides but probably dates from about 1900, however the south end cross-wing appears to be mostly sixteenth century.
 To the north of the house stands the well-preserved sixteenth century stable courtyard.
 This has timbered gabled dormer windows and a tall clock-tower at the west side of its north range.
 These buildings have mullion windows, and Tudor arched-doorways.
-Also beside the courtyard are the brew house, one of the oldest in Britain, and the bakehouse.
+Also beside the courtyard are the brewhouse, dating from the 16th century and one of the oldest in Britain, and the bakehouse.
 The two lodges are seventeenth century and the carriage-houses are eighteenth century.

 Today

 Lacock Abbey is the property of the National Trust, to which it was given in 1944 by Matilda Gilchrist-Clark, who had inherited the estate from her uncle Charles Henry Fox Talbot in 1916.
-The abbey is a Grade I listed building.
+The house, together with the stable yard, is Grade I listed.

 The Fox Talbot Museum forms part of the ground floor.
 It celebrates the life of William Henry Fox Talbot, and his contributions to photography, and includes exhibits on the man himself, his mousetrap camera (so-called by his wife because he scattered the little wooden boxes round the house), the chemical processes involved in obtaining images and the early history of photography.
 Exhibitions showing the works of various photographers are sometimes held in a gallery on the first floor.
 The Fenton Collection, an historic photographic collection, was transferred to the museum from the British Film Institute in 2017.